What's next? - Brexit

 Certain creams suit certain skin types, so it's often a good idea to test a specific product out on a small patch of skin first before moving onto the face, particularly if a cream contains additional ingredients that produce a fragrance.
 Alternatively, choose a formula designed for sensitive skin or consult your GP for a recommendation.

 Whether it's upper lip hair, chin hair or, well, just hair all over, it can be tricky to find a hair removal method that works, particularly when it comes to your face.
-Compared to other methods, like epilating or electrolysis, hair removal cream can be less effective (it often requires frequent treatments), but the advantages are that it's convenient, painless and very affordable!
+Compared to other methods, like epilating or electrolysis, cream can be less effective (it often requires frequent treatments), but the advantages are that it's convenient, painless and very affordable!

 In terms of the disadvantages, some women find that it can cause soreness or redness, particularly if you have extremely sensitive skin.
 If you find that a product causes skin irritation, your GP should be able to prescribe Vaniqua cream, a prescription-only medicine designed specifically to remove coarse, thick facial hair.